mdtanker/polartoolkit/docs/contribute.md

 ## Set up the binder configuration

-To run this pacakge online, Read the Docs will automatically create a Binder instance.
+To run this package online, Read the Docs will automatically create a Binder instance.
 It will use the configuration file `/binder/environment.yml`.
 This file is made by running the below Make command.
 If you've added a dependency with poetry, you'll need to add it to the end of the Makefile command.

     make binder_yml